keptn/keptn.github.io/content/docs/develop/usecases/self-healing-with-keptn/index.md

 ## About this use case

-TBD
+In this use case you will learn how to use the capabilities of Keptn to provide self-healing for an application without modifying any of the applications code.
+The use case presented in the following will scale up the pods of an application if the application undergoes heavy CPU saturation.

 ## Prerequisites

-- clone repo to retrieve spec files
+- clone repo to retrieve specification files
-- already onboarded service (carts:0.9.x)
+- finish onboarded service use case (carts:0.9.x)

 ## Configure Monitoring

-A monitoring solution is needed to inform Keptn about any issues in a production system, therefore, first the monitoring solutions needs to be setup and configured.
+Monitoring has to be set up to inform Keptn about any issues in a production system.
+The Keptn CLI helps with automated setup and configuration of Prometheus as the monitoring solution running in the Kubernetes cluster.

-Keptn relies on different specification files that define service level indicators (SLI), service level objectives (SLO) as well as remediation actions if service level objectives are not met.
+For the configuration, Keptn relies on different specification files that define service level indicators (SLI), service level objectives (SLO) as well as remediation actions for self-healing if service level objectives are not met.

 <details>
 <summary>